-Most lenders will require three years SA302 returns from HMRC and will look at your net profit I.E. the net amount used to calculate your tax liability; they will then times this amount and come up with a lending figure.
+Most lenders will require three years tax calculations & tax overview returns from HMRC & will look at your net profit I.E. the net amount used to calculate your tax liability; they will then times this amount & come up with a lending figure.

-All this said some lenders are beginning to show some signs of flexibility with some lenders taking the last two years income figures to work out a lending amount and one particular lender will take one year self-employed if the client has a good credit score.
+All this said some lenders are beginning to show some signs of flexibility with some lenders taking the last two years income figures to work out a lending amount & one particular lender will take one year self-employed if the client has a good credit score.